GESS-research-group/pyshbundle/paper.md

 GRACE consists of two identical satellites orbiting around the Earth on the same orbital path.
 The monitoring of the intersatellite distance between the two satellites is measured using microwave ranging system that gives an accuracy in the range of micrometers `(Wahr & Molenaar, 1998)`.
 When the satellite system comes across a mass anomaly, each satellite accelerates or decelerates with a phase lag and the intersatellite distance changes.
 This change in intersatellite distance is processed to obtain the magnitude of the mass anamoly.
 When it comes to the continental land surface, the hydrological processes are the major driver of the at monthly to decadal scales.
 However various other signals such as oceanic and atmospheric variations, systemic correlated errors, etc. are also part of the obtained GRACE signals.
 These unwanted signals are modelled and removed at level 1 processing, while the noise is still present at level 2 and it requires filtering.
 The choice of post-processing steps also introduce some errors as well as deteriorate the qualtiy of the hydrological products `(Humphrey et al., 2023)`.
 The hydrological signal estimated is referred to as the  `total water storage anomaly` (`TWSA`). `TWSA` is the sum of the total water components over a vertical extention of the grid area through the earth.
 Conventionally, it is represented in terms of the `equivalent water height` (`m`).
 GRACE has a successor, GRACE-FO, which was successfully launched on 22 May 2018.<br>

-Three different research centres provide GRACE data.
-These are the University of Texas Center for Space Research (`CSR`), Jet Propulsion Laboratory (`JPL`), and the German Research Center for Geosciences (`GFZ`). `Level 2` data product are the spherical harmonic coefficients for the geospatial potential estimates.
+Various different research centres provide GRACE data.
+The University of Texas Center for Space Research (`CSR`), Jet Propulsion Laboratory (`JPL`), and the German Research Center for Geosciences (`GFZ`) are some of the centres whose data is widely used. `Level 2` data product are the spherical harmonic coefficients for the geospatial potential estimates.
 These may be accessed through the JPL's Physical Oceanography Distributed Active Archive Center (`PO.DAAC`)<sup>2</sup> or through the Information System and Data Center (`ISDC`)<sup>3</sup>. `Level 3` consists of mass anomalies or other standardized products, such as the Monthly Ocean/Land Water Equivalent Thickness Surface-Mass Anomaly.
 Similarly, mass concentration blocks or `mascons` are also availble.
 These directly provide the `TWSA` over gridded regions, and are available through the three GRACE data centers.
 More details on the mascon approaches for studying gravity fields and the approaches used by the different data centers for generating mascon products may be referred to in `Antoni (2022)`.
 Mascon products from various centres differ due to the difference in the post-processing strategy used by these centres.
 While the mascon results make application of GRACE data easier to a wider audience, use of `Level 2` data gives the user the freedom and the flexibility to choose their own post-processing algorithms.
 The choice of application of mascon data product or Level 2 data product may depend upon the purpose of the exercise and the expertise level of the user on the GRACE data post-processing. <br>

 `Level 2` GRACE data products may be stored in various data formats.
 These include `|C\S|`, `/S|C\`, `clm`, `klm`, vector, and `Colombo` format (`Sneew et al., 2021`).
 In `|C\S|` format, the `Clm` and `Slm` coefficient are stored as lower triangle and upper triangle, respectively, in a matrix of dimention <i>(l + 1) x (l + 1)</i>.
 In `/S|C\` format, the coefficients are stored in amatrix of dimension <i>(l + 1) x (2 l + 1)</i> with horizontally flipped triangular matrix of `Slm` coefficients on the left half, triangular matrix of `Clm` on the right half, and zeros on the rest of the matrix elements.
 The conversion between the three data formats is made possible with the modules `cs2sc`, `sc2cs`, `clm2sc`, `clm2cs`, and `klm2sc`.<br>

-`Level 3` products are the catchment average hydrological estimates of `TWSA`.
+`Level 3` products is estimate of global `TWSA`.
 These are obtained through spherical harmonic analysis. `Level 3` products may further be processed to obtain catchment average timeseries data, labelled as `Level 4` products.
 Various tools exist in the literature to process GRACE data and to analyze it.
 Some of these developed in the `Matlab` programming language are: `SHbundle` (`Sneew et al., 2021`), GRACE Data Driven Correction (`GDDC`) (`Vishwakarma et al., 2017`), `GRAMAT` (`Feng, 2019`), `SHADE` (`Piretzidis, D., & Sideris, M. G., 2018`), `GRACETOOLS` (`Darbeheshti et al., 2018`), etc. Similarly, some GRACE data processing tools are also available based on the python programming language.
 These include `gravity-toolkit` `(Sutterley, 2023)`, `ggtools` `(Li, 2020)` and `GRACE-filter` `(Rietbroek, n.a.)`.
 General tools for spheric harmonic analysis are also available, such as SHTools (`Wieczorek, M. A., & Meschede, M., 2018`). `SHBundle` provides MATLAB-tools for `spheric harmonic synthesis` and `spheric harmonic analysis`.
 The earliest version of the code were developed in 1994 while the latest version with upgrades can be found dated 2018. `GRAMAT` provides a similar MATLAB-based tools for processing GRACE spherical harmonics data to obtain spatiotemporal global mass variations.
 The GRAMAT toolbox includes Gaussian smoothening filter to remove North-South stripes, spherical harmonic analysis and synthesis routines, leakage effect reduction routines, harmonic analysis of times series over regions, and uncertainty analysis of GRACE estimates (`Feng, 2019`). `SHADE` provides a matlab-based toolbox for the empirical de-correlation of GRACE monthly spherical harmonics (`Piretzidis, D., & Sideris, M. G., 2018`). `Gravity-toolkit` is a python-based package meant to handle GRACE L2 data products.
 Its functionalities include visualization of GRACE and GRACE-FO L2 data products, and the estimation of GRACE and GRACE-FO L2 data product errors. `Gg-tools` too contain similar tools for signal correction and for conversion of GRACE L2 products to L3. `GRACE-filter` provides tool for filtering of GRACE L2 product using DDK filter based on `Kusche et al. (2009)`.

 # Statement of need
 A MATLAB code bundle already exists called `SHbundle` developed by `Sneew et al. (2021)` and distributed under the GNU license.
 The code bundle can be freely used and modified by anyone giving proper credit to the original developers.
 However, MATLAB being a proprietary software may have some limitations in terms of accessibility. <i>`Brief description of impact of SHBundle package here`</i><br>